LeeSlater/file-upload-tool/README.md

 		}
 	];
 	window.onload = (function(){
-		generate_uploaders(uploaders[, submit_button_selector][, output_field_selector][, stylesheet]);
+		generate_uploaders(uploaders[, settings]);
 	});
 </script>
 ```

-The generate_uploaders() parameters are:
+The generate_uploaders() accepts two parameters:
+- uploaders: Required.
+A string of JSON where each object represents an individual uploader and its properties.
+- settings: Optional.
+An object containing the global settings for the uploader.

+Available settings properties:

 Parameter              | Description
 -----------------------|---------------
-uploaders              | Required.
-An array of objects (aka JSON).
-Each object represents an individual upoader and has its own properties.
 submit_button_selector | Optional.
 A CSS-style selector to find a form submission button, which will then be replaced (visually) with a validation button to check required uploaders.
 output_field_selector  | Optional.
 If you wish to output the JSON-encoded results to an input or text field, use a CSS-style selector to define the field here.
 The uploaders will also read this field on loading to keep track of past activities (e.g. upon going 'back' to this page on a multi-page online form)
 stylesheet			   | Optional.
 The file name of an alternative stylesheet inside file-upload-tool/stylesheets/

-The possible uploader object properties that you can include in each uploader are as follows:
+Available uploader object properties:

 Property Name   | Description
 ----------------|---------------